 One important regulation that any driver in Georgia should know is the comparative negligence rule in establishing fault during an accident.
 This is crucial for anyone seeking to file a compensation claim.
 If it has been determined that multiple parties are at fault in an accident, the compensation amount allowed to any injured party will be directly proportional to his or her liability in the accident.

 If this is the case, will you still be able to recover damages?
-The answer will depend on how your Atlanta motorcycle accident lawyer is able to defend you in settlement discussions or in court hearings.
+The answer will depend on how your attorney is able to defend you in settlement discussions or in court hearings.

 At this point, establishing the percentage of negligence will be crucial.
 What your motorcycle accident attorney will do is to collect evidence of the accident, review police reports, gather eyewitness statements, and compile relevant medical records.
 These are all crucial for your motorcycle wreck lawyer to determine and defend your percentage of liability in the collision.

-Using this important information, your motorcycle accident lawyer in Atlanta, GA, is able to fight for you and with you, from settlement discussions to courtroom proceedings.
+Using this important information, your lawyer is able to fight for you and with you, from settlement discussions to courtroom proceedings.

 Common Motorcycle Accident Injuries and Causes